 Central facilities are available for students, including computers, a colour printer, photocopier and scanner.
 You’ll get an initial print credit and data is unlimited.
 Need specialist software like CAD for your design subjects?
 We have it covered!

-There is fast and reliable internet access available through a wireless network, in tutorial rooms and your own room.
-The College portal and app also keeps residents well-resourced and up to date with the latest news and opportunities.
+There is fast and reliable internet access available through a fast wireless network in tutorial rooms and your own room.
+The College portal keeps residents up to date with the latest news and opportunities.

 Active body, active mind.
 St Hilda’s has a modern on-site gym so you can keep fit and healthy.
 It’s equipped with weight stations, bench presses, treadmills, exercise bikes, steppers and rowing machines.
 We also offer you a membership at the University of Melbourne gym as part of our service.
 What's not to love?

-The College has dedicated study spaces with 12 tutorial rooms available in the Miller Academic Centre, where your personalised timetable of 'tutes' will be held.
-Invaluable during SWOTVAC, these tute rooms are available most of the day and you are welcome to utilise them for private study or group assignments.
-An additional 7 tutorial rooms will be added this year, next to the College library, which is open 24/7!
+The College has dedicated study spaces with 19 tutorial rooms available in the Miller Academic Centre, where your personalised timetable of tutorials are held.
+Invaluable to students at all times, these rooms are available to utilise for private study or group assignments.

-The Junior Common or JCR, also provides a large space for many exciting student events, such as Faculty Dinners.
+Pictured is the JCR, which also provides a large space for many exciting student events, such as Faculty Dinners.

 St Hilda's College is a living community and residential college on campus at the University of Melbourne.